poppadum/dynquee/doc/Running_on_separate_device.md

 There are various ways to get dynquee to run when the machine starts. \
 Recent releases of Raspberry Pi OS use [systemd][systemd] so that's what I recommend.

-1. Copy the `systemd` unit file to the systemd directory, and enable it:
+1. Copy the `systemd` unit file to the systemd directory:
     ```sh
     sudo cp install/dynquee.service /etc/systemd/system/
     ```